[?] Subscribe To This Site

 Public bus times mostly apply to departure and pick up spots which please, mind when you enter the well marked walkways below Mount Teide.

-Clubs for walking in Tenerife charge anything around EU 15 - EU 25 depending on individual private guides or group walking ventures.
-Ask for discounts when joining on a regular basis.
+Clubs for walking in Tenerife charge anything around € 15 - €25 depending on individual private guides or group walking ventures.
+You may ask for discounts when you join on a regular basis.

-Don't do walks which take you into the unknown on your own.
+Don't do walks which take you into the unknown on your own!

 Water is the most important when walking in Tenerife as the island has no rivers or natural lakes in its forests, bushland and highlands.
 All it has are Barrancos which fill up with water after rare torrential rains.
 Farm reservoirs are awkward to get to while their guard dogs could mistake you for an intruder.

-Shooting rabbits is off limits without a license to hunt.
+By the way, shooting rabbits is off limits without a license to hunt.

 Never overestimate your fitness for Tenerife walks or hikes...